maegant/website-minimal-mistakes/_pages/projects.md

 classes: wide
 ---

-The following are a collection of all non-research projects I have attempted/completed.
+The following are a collection of all projects I have attempted/completed.
 These include both professional endeavors as well as fun side projects.